marcivanmanalac/marcivanmanalac.github.io/essays/Esssay-2.md

 *Interest in software engineering and what kinds of skills and experiences I hope to develop in the future*

 My interests in software engineering have slowly developed in the past couple of years.
 Early on, I was intimidated by the plethora of languages, tools, and resources that were out there.
-YouTube was littered with videos stating, "Here's why you should learn these ten tools" or "The only software engineering tools you need", and everyone contradicting one another.
+YouTube was littered with videos stating, "Here's why you should learn these ten tools" or "The only software engineering tools you need".
+With everyone contradicting one another it was hard to find a language to consider dedicating some time into learning.

+## My hopes
+I hope to